jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="/assets/Prototype1.png" alt="Feature Interface"  width = "20%" align="center" style="padding-right: 35px;">

-The implementation is the same as the examples above, minus `copy()`, which will be in the next portion:
+The implementation is the same as the examples above, minus `acquire()`, which will be in the next portion:
 ```java
 interface Feature {
     void doSomething();